 Over-watering is the biggest issue, with typical signs of this include brown leaves with soft spots on the underside of the leaves, basal/crown rot or powdery mildew forming in the centre.
 Not only do you have to be mindful of these problems, but also have a think about which plant parts to keep dry.
 Its central crown must also remain dry at all times to prevent the development of basal rot or mildew.
 Avoid waterlogging; there's no point fulfilling the ukhouseplants' phrase, 'drenches in between near-droughts' if the base of the pot is submerged, as root rot will arise.
 For any more information about over-watering related issues, be sure to click on this link.

-Too much sunlight will lead to sun scorch, with typical signs including browning or crispy leaves, dry leaf-edges, sunken leaves or stunted growth Although too little light will cause over-watering issues, too much sunlight will negatively affect the plant as well.
+Too much sunlight will lead to sun scorch, with typical signs including browning or crispy leaves, dry leaf-edges, sunken leaves or stunted growth.
+Although too little light will cause over-watering issues, too much sunlight will negatively affect the plant as well.
 A location that offers over two hours of sunlight a day will bring the optimum growth for the Gerbera.
 If yours has fallen short of this issue, reduce the amount of sunlight considerably and always be mindful of environmental shock (when too locations offer too different growing conditions).
 Remove some of the affected leaves and increase irrigations slightly.
 Only hydrate the plant using the bottom-up method.

-As mentioned before, powdery mildew and botrytis are major threats among heavy foliaged plants due to the compact nature that aids the spread of the diseases.
+As mentioned before, powdery mildew and Botrytis are major threats among heavy foliaged plants due to the compact nature that aids the spread of the diseases.
 Watering above the foliage will allow excess moisture to sit in the cubbyholes of the stem, enticing harmful bacteria to thrive.
 Remove the affected areas and improve the growing conditions by situating the plant in a brighter location with the use of the bottom-up method of irrigation.

-A lack of flowers is caused by a insufficient dormancy period, served in the winter months.
-Locations that offer near-similar temperatures all year round won't allow the plant to go dormant, resulting in poor spring growth.
+A lack of flowers is caused by an insufficient dormancy period, served in the winter months.
+Locations that offer near-similar temperatures all year round won't allow the plant to go dormant, resulting in low spring growth.
 To achieve, situate in a location that dips to around 12°C (54°F) with fewer waters.
 Allow the majority of the compost to dry out and provide a humidity tray while the radiators are operating.

 5° - 25°C (41° - 78°F)

 Up to 0.3m in height and 0.4m in width, with the ultimate height taking between 4 - 6 years to achieve.

-Did you know that the Gerbera is the 5th most cut flower in the world; narrowly being out-placed by Chrysanthemums, Roses, Carnations and Anthuriums.
+Did you know that the Gerbera is the 5th most cut flower in the world; narrowly being out-placed by Chrysanthemums, Roses, Carnations and Anthuriums?